Agent Tools

 You can use Haystack Platform pipelines as tools for your Agent.
 This lets the Agent run entire pipelines, such as a RAG pipeline on your local data, as part of its workflow.

-Currently, you can use an existing pipeline as a tool.
+You can use an existing pipeline as a tool or create one from a template.
 When you add a pipeline as a tool, it becomes a separate copy, detached from the original pipeline.
 You can still access the original pipeline from the Pipelines page and continue using it as you normally would.
 Any changes you make to the original pipeline don't affect the tool pipeline.

 You can choose how to handle pipeline inputs and outputs.
 The Agent can either generate the tool inputs or read them from the its state.
 Storing outputs in the state makes them available to other tools and components in the agent workflow.
 Note that the Agent's state_schema will be updated automatically accordingly.